Santa Beatriz: History

 The urbanization section was planned according to North American characteristics (very consistent with Leguía's time), with main avenues (Arenales, Arequipa and Petit Thouars), two-storey mansions, garages for cars and large gardens similar to mansions.
 Its urbanization in the early 1930s broke all the residential patterns of Lima, where wealthy families began to leave the Centre of Lima to move beyond the limits of Paseo Colón and also for direct access to the Miraflores spas.

 The architecture of the houses surrounding Arequipa and Arenales avenues had a European style and in the area of Petit Thouars avenue adjacent to the Lince neighbourhoods (the former Lobatón hacienda) they had an Art Deco style.

 Starting on January 20, 2024, the Casa Boza, one of the neighbourhood's oldest houses that was built in 1925, was demolished to make way for a university building after its inclusion in the national heritage registry was controversially rejected by the Ministry of Culture.

+Geography

+The neighbourhood is bordered to the north by Avenida 28 de Julio, to the east by La Victoria, to the south by Lince, and to the west by Jesús María.

+Demographics

+As of 2017, the neighbourhood's population was numbered at 15,122 residents.

+Culture

 Landmarks

-The Santa Beatriz urbanization concentrates three of the main arteries of the city of Lima: Arequipa, Petit Thouars, and Arenales avenues, and also houses various public buildings and cultural centres such as:
+Santa Beatriz concentrates Arequipa, Petit Thouars, and Arenales, three of the main arteries of the city, and also houses various public buildings and cultural centres.